melezhik/outthentic-dsl/intro.md

      between: <triples> <\/triples>
          regexp: \S+

 That's it!
 More laconic than text blocks solution.
-A few comments here:
+A few comments here.

-* between expression sets new search context for DSL parser, so that instead of looking through all original input it narrows it search to area _between_ lines matching <triples>
+Between expression sets new search context, so that instead of looking through all original input parser narrows search to area _between_ lines matching <triples>
 and <\/triples> regular expression.
 It is very similar to what happen when one use [Perl range operator](http://perldoc.perl.org/perlop.html#Range-Operators) when selecting subsets of lines out of stdin stream:

     while (<STDOUT>){
         if /<triples>/ ... /<\/triples>/
     }

-Let's add some debug code to show what happening in more details:
+Let's add some debug code to show what happening in details:

      between: <triples> <\/triples>
          regexp: (\S+)
-         code: print # "", ( join ' ', map { $_->[0] } @{captures()} ), "\n"
+         code: print ( join ' ', map { $_->[0] } @{captures()} ), "\n"

 We see then:

-    # 1 10 foo 2 20 bar 3 30 baz
+    1 10 foo 2 20 bar 3 30 baz

 This mean that check expressions inside range block remain "greedy" in comparison with text block, where they are none greedy.

-Check expression inside range block "eat up" all matched lines
+Check expression inside range block "eat up" all matched lines.

-Check expressions inside text block none greedy as line but such a line should be followed by certain other - a sequence behavior.
+Check expressions inside text block none greedy as they execute in context of previous checks - one line should follow by another.
+(TODO: probably will change this statement as it quite obscure ... )

 Other differences between text blocks and ranges.